damianoneill/healthbot/website/versioned_docs/version-2.0.2/device-health.md

 "In errors are increasing continuously on pfe-0/0/0, Error count is:0"
 ```

-In this case the API is filtering based on a match in the message content, but a number of additional criteria is returned in this API call and could be used to further match on the content.
+In this case the API is filtering based on a match in the message content, but a number of additional criteria are returned in this API call and could be used to further match on the content.